 Most Americans doubt when bankruptcy is the right option for them, and a strong majority of those same Americans aren’t sure if they qualify for bankruptcy.
-Luckily, there is a way to determine eligibility for chapter 7 participants.
+Luckily, there is a way to determine eligibility for chapter 7 participants: the bankruptcy means test.

-Since 2005, most individuals have to complete the “means test” – an evaluation that takes into account your income, expenses and family size to determine if you are eligible for chapter 7 bankruptcy.
+Since 2005, most individuals have to complete the means test, which is an evaluation that takes into account your income, expenses and family size to determine if you are eligible for chapter 7 bankruptcy.

 After that, the test will ask for six months of records for your expenses.
 You have to be incredibly detailed about all your shopping and recent purchases.
 The more detailed you are, the better the results will be.